 ADHD, autism or both?

-Reaching a diagnostic decision is seldom straightforward and particularly not when a child or adult presents with symptoms that greatly overlap, like they do with ADHD and Autism Spectrum Disorder (ASD).
+Reaching an ADHD diagnosis is rarely straightforward – particularly when a child or adult presents with symptoms that greatly overlap.

 In these cases, it is not uncommon that a clinician decides that only one of the conditions explains the symptoms, yet with the release of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) in 2013, reaching a dual diagnosis is possible.